Visiting Burj Khalifa, the tallest building in the world

 From that day forward, I regretted that I hadn’t done it.
 The price is – pun intended – over the top.
 But it’s one of those things one almost has to do in Dubai.

-So when I was invited to lead a workshop in Dubai again this year, I resolved to bite the bullet and pay the admission price.
+So when I was invited to lead a workshop in Dubai a year later, I resolved to bite the bullet and pay the admission price.
 And if I was going to pay so much anyway, why not get the full deluxe treatment and visit the very top?

 A fellow workshop leader and I set out in the morning to the metro and the long walk to and through the mall again, arriving at the entrance to the Burj Khalifa.